Skip to main content

 Data folders

-AI Stats stores its structured data in JSON files under the /apps/web/src/data directory.
+AI Stats stores its structured data in JSON files under the /packages/data/catalog/src/data directory.

 These files act as the source of truth for models, benchmarks, and pricing.